Catholic Commentary

 The Sons of Jacob's Deceitful Counter-Demand

 13The sons of Jacob answered Shechem and Hamor his father with deceit when they spoke, because he had defiled Dinah their sister,14and said to them, “We can’t do this thing, to give our sister to one who is uncircumcised; for that is a reproach to us.15Only on this condition will we consent to you.
-If you will be as we are, that every male of you be circumcised,16then will we give our daughters to you; and we will take your daughters to us, and we will dwell with you, and we will become one people.17But if you will not listen to us and be circumcised, then we will take our sister, ”
+If you will be as we are, that every male of you be circumcised,16then will we give our daughters to you; and we will take your daughters to us, and we will dwell with you, and we will become one people.17But if you will not listen to us and be circumcised, then we will take our sister, and we will be gone.”

 The brothers weaponize circumcision—Israel's holiest covenant sign—as cover for planned murder, and the narrator names this immediately: they speak with deceit.

-Verse 13 — "with deceit when they spoke" The Hebrew word mirmah (מִרְמָה), here translated "deceit," is the same root used to describe Jacob's own deception of his father Isaac (Gen. 27:35).
+Genesis 34:13 — "with deceit when they spoke" The Hebrew word mirmah (מִרְמָה), here translated "deceit," is the same root used to describe Jacob's own deception of his father Isaac (Gen. 27:35).
 The narrator does not allow the reader to forget the moral texture of this family's story: deception runs as a thread through the Jacob cycle.
 Crucially, the narrator gives the sons' motivation — "because he had defiled Dinah their sister" — as an explanatory clause, not a justification.
 The text acknowledges the grave injustice done to Dinah without endorsing the response.
 This verse-level editorial aside is one of the most morally transparent moments in Genesis: the brothers are speaking falsehood, and the reader is told so immediately.

-Verse 14 — "a reproach to us" The word ḥerpāh (חֶרְפָּה), "reproach," is significant.
+Genesis 34:14 — "a reproach to us" The word ḥerpāh (חֶרְפָּה), "reproach," is significant.
 It belongs to the vocabulary of honor and shame in ancient Near Eastern culture, but it also carries theological weight in the Hebrew Bible — it is used for Israel's national shame before God (cf. Josh.
 5:9, where God "rolls away" the ḥerpāh of Egypt at Gilgal).
 The sons claim that giving Dinah to an uncircumcised man would be a disgrace.
 This is formally true as a statement of covenant identity — circumcision was the seal of Abraham's covenant (Gen. 17), and intermarriage without conversion was genuinely a concern in Israelite tradition.
 But the brothers are not acting from theological fidelity; they are using a true principle as cover for a murderous plan.
 The distinction between the valid content of their demand and the manipulative purpose behind it is morally crucial.

-Verse 15 — "only on this condition" The conditional structure here is legally formal — a treaty negotiation is being mimicked.
+Genesis 34:15 — "only on this condition" The conditional structure here is legally formal — a treaty negotiation is being mimicked.
 The brothers present themselves as reasonable, magnanimous even, offering full social integration ("we will become one people," v.
 16).
 This pseudo-diplomatic language makes the deceit more, not less, culpable.
 They are not merely lying; they are constructing an elaborate fiction of covenantal hospitality.

-Verse 16 — "we will become one people" This phrase is remarkable.
+Genesis 34:16 — "we will become one people" This phrase is remarkable.
 It is precisely the kind of merger that the Abrahamic covenant would, in certain later traditions, permit through proselyte incorporation, but also the kind of assimilation the Torah warns against (Ex.
 34:15–16; Deut.
 7:3).
 The brothers instrumentalize the language of covenant community — the very grammar of Israel's identity — for revenge.
 The offer of daughters, the sharing of dwelling, the becoming-one: all of this is hollow.
 They intend none of it.

-Verse 17 — "we will take our sister" The verse is incomplete in the Masoretic Text — most manuscripts and translations supply "and go" or "and leave."
+Genesis 34:17 — "we will take our sister" The verse is incomplete in the Masoretic Text — most manuscripts and translations supply "and go" or "and leave."
 The abruptness may be intentional, a literary truncation that mirrors the threat's character: blunt, final.
-The word "take" () mirrors the verb used of Shechem taking Dinah (v.
+The word "take" (lāqaḥ) mirrors the verb used of Shechem taking Dinah (v.
 2) — the brothers are, linguistically, mirroring Shechem's seizure with their own.

 Catholic tradition brings several distinctive resources to bear on this passage.